 "Behold, thou hast made my days as a handbreadth; and mine age is as nothing before thee", Ps.39:5.

 The older we get the faster time flies.
 When we were children, an hour's trip in the car seemed like an eternity, now it's just like driving around the block.
-Our school years were half a lifetime, while the last ten years seem like "a shadow."
+Our school years were half a lifetime, while the last ten years seem like a shadow.
 Time flies, that's certainly the way it seems, although surely time is fixed.
 Actually, time is not as fixed as we think it is.
 Time, as we experience it, moves in relation to the speed we process information.
 Like a computer, we process information at a varied rate.
 From childhood through to our early adulthood, we process information far more quickly than in our later years.
 The sad thing is, the older we get the slower we process information.
 It's then that time seems to fly.
 We just slow down, although from our perspective, everything seems to speed up.
-The days get shorter, the years compound, "swifter than a weaver's shuttle."
+The days get shorter, the years compound, everyone is in a hurry, walking faster, driving faster, "swifter than a weaver's shuttle."

 I am reminded that "with the Lord a day is like a thousand years, and a thousand years are like a day."
 Our Creator God is at the beginning of time, and at the end of time, at the same time, for He created time.
-So, I may sense the inevitable rush of time, but there is no substance in that rush.
-My moment of time here flies by, but in Jesus there is eternity, permanence.
+So, I may sense the inevitable rush of time, but there is no substance in that rush, for with Jesus there is eternity, permanence, "eternal life."